robinrm/sveltekit-and-erecht24-API-v2/README.md

 this is only an example project to show the usage of the erecht24 API version 2.

 > You can only get the imprint and privacy and display them on your page.
-There is no sync functionality implemented in this scripts.
+There is no sync or push functionality implemented in this scripts.
 Also see the information in the landingpage!

 For more details on how to use this API see the documentation on `https://api-docs.e-recht24.de`